ObolNetwork/charon/docs/configuration.md

 Flags:
       --beacon-node-endpoints strings      Comma separated list of one or more beacon node endpoint URLs.
       --builder-api                        Enables the builder api.
 Will only produce builder blocks.
 Builder API must also be enabled on the validator client.
 Beacon node must be connected to a builder-relay to access the builder network.
+      --debug-address string               Listening address (ip and port) for the pprof and QBFT debug API.
       --feature-set string                 Minimum feature set to enable by default: alpha, beta, or stable.
 Warning: modify at own risk. (default "stable")
       --feature-set-disable strings        Comma-separated list of features to disable, overriding the default minimum feature set.
       --feature-set-enable strings         Comma-separated list of features to enable, overriding the default minimum feature set.